cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 ---------

 To create a toolset for loading data into a data vault model, we need to determine the completeness of the toolset.
-While we often focus on the variety of source technologies and formats or the different data vault stereotypes we mostly forget about the requirements coming from the pure arrangement of data in the incoming data stream and how it must be distributed to the target model.
+Beside adressing the variety of source technologies and formats and the different data vault stereotypes we also need to fulfill  the requirements coming from the pure arrangement of data in the incoming data stream and how it must be distributed to the target model.
 Generic modelling and loading approaches need to be able to provide at least the most common patterns.
 Universal descriptions like Data Vault Pipeline Description Standard (DVPD) should be able to cover all aspects.

 In the follwing, the possible basic mapping patterns are described.